Cornell-Tech-Urban-Tech-Hub/UAIR/docs/USER_GUIDE.md

   sample_n: null
 ```

-**Key Point**: The order matters!
-Items later in the list override earlier ones.
-The special `_self_` keyword controls when the current file's values are applied.
+**Note**: The order of items in the defaults list determines precedence, with later items overriding earlier ones.
+The `_self_` keyword controls when the current file's values are applied.

 #### Variable Interpolation